Our courses are suitable for practitioners, educators, and organisations seeking reflective professional development rather than clinical training.

 In person where appropriate

-As this work is highly individual and mentoring-led, investment is discussed by enquiry.
+Because this work is mentoring-led and highly individual, structure and investment are discussed by enquiry.

-This pathway supports practitioner development and reflective practice.
-It does not, on its own, confer qualification as a therapeutic sound practitioner.
+This mentoring strand supports reflective practitioner development and does not, on its own, qualify participants as therapeutic sound practitioners.

-This one-day course offers a listening-led, experiential introduction to sound awareness in contexts where children and young people are present.
+This course offers a paced, experiential introduction to sound awareness in contexts where children and young people are present.

-The focus is on how sound is perceived, how environments and soundscapes affect regulation and wellbeing, and how practitioners can work with greater sensitivity, pacing, and awareness, rather than on delivering sound techniques or interventions.
+The focus is on how sound is perceived, how environments and soundscapes influence regulation and wellbeing, and how practitioners can work with greater sensitivity, pacing, and awareness.
+The emphasis is on observation and discernment rather than on delivering sound techniques or interventions.

-Practitioners are introduced to foundational, listening-led approaches to playing and using sound, with attention to pacing, volume, and response, and to how sound may be received differently by each child and within each environment.
+Participants are introduced to foundational approaches to working with sound and simple playing, with attention to volume, rhythm, pacing, and response, and to how sound may be experienced differently by each child and within each environment.

 Early Years practitioners and professionals